 Without a word the boom was dropped, the sail furled, and the mast lowered to its anchor position — all without incident.
 From the time Mamede had shouted VAI! to our bobbing in the water like a storm petrel with its wings tucked in, only fifteen minutes had passed.
 And a better demonstration of coordinated seamanship would be hard to find.
 The next fifteen minutes were spent securing the deck for our extended stay.

-João then brought out the sounding line and measured the depth.
+João brought out the sounder and measured the depth.

 “TRINTA E QUATRO!”
 (Thirty-four! — 204 feet)